vi945786/mixins/readme.md

   -XX:+AllowEnhancedClassRedefinition -Xshare:off -javaagent:<mixin jar location>
   ```
 - **Manifest:**
-  Specify the mixin classes file in your JAR manifest using the `Mixin-Classes-File` attribute.
+  Specify the mixin file in your JAR manifest using the `Mixin-Classes-File` attribute.

 ## Getting Started